-He is paid nearly £57m a year by the French club, who have assembled a squad of stars in their bid to land the Champions League.
+He is paid more than £30million per year by the French club before bonuses, who have assembled a squad of superstars in their bid to land the elusive Champions League title.

-Perhaps a sign of his divisive nature is that he rakes in significantly less cash from sponsors than the next two men on the list.
+Perhaps a sign of his divisive nature, he rakes in significantly less cash from sponsors than the next two men on the list.

-The Barcelona superstar is considered by many to be the greatest player on the planet – and he backs up his talent with the highest earnings.
+Messi is considered by many to be the greatest player to have ever lived – and he backs up his talent with the highest earnings in the world.

 An extra £25m is added to his pot from endorsements and sponsorships with the likes of Adidas and Pepsi.

 If you’re looking for something else to watch check out our TV Guide.